meow-watermelon/dns-flow/README.md

 ## Intro

 DNS Flow Monitor is a simple utility to print DNS query / response flows in real time.
 The utility can capture both UDP and TCP DNS traffic.
 User can press `Ctrl-C` to stop the utility running.
+User can also check packet details by using `--debug` option.

+The utility DOES NOT show mDNS traffic.

 ## Python Module Dependencies